scala-tsi/scala-tsi/README.md

 * Enums
 * Solid test suite
-* SBT plugin to generate to files
+* SBT plugin to generate the files

 ## Nice to have